All Episodes

 I mentioned at the beginning of this program that I'm interested in the quality of the reports.

-These overt displays of orbs or fireballs I can almost date it to the day.
+These overt displays of orbs or fireballs, I can almost date it to the day.

-It was the third or fourth week of May 2012, and since that first report, I have posted to our website.
+And since that first report, I have posted to our website.

 I'm going to have to estimate, because I don't know the exact number, but somewhere between 10,000 and 15,000 reports of displays of fireballs or orbs, usually red, orange, or yellow.